microsoft/LinuxTracepoints/README.md

     ok to use e.g. `perf_5.10` even if you are running a newer kernel.

 - Note that tracepoints must be registered before you can start collecting them.
-The `tracepoint-collect` tool has facilities to pre-register a user_events tracepoint.
+The `perf-collect` tool has facilities to pre-register a user_events tracepoint.
 The `perf` command will report an error if the tracepoint is not yet registered.